-"The work of Christina Burch presents lyrical musings on figuration in painting and that dimension of mind which is beyond the senses.
-Her work plumbs the imagination, the sense fields and subtle strata of consciousness to penetrate lifes deeper meanings and inherent poetry.
-A landscape of magical elements, a universe of pure mystery, divine energies at play; Burch's work is a symbolic exploration of the sublime and mystical dimension of experience.
+"Lyrical musings on figuration in painting and that dimension of mind which is beyond the senses, Christina's work plumbs the imagination and subtle strata of consciousness to penetrate lifes deeper meanings and inherent poetry.
+Landscapes of magical elements, universes of pure mystery with divine energies at play, Burch's work is a symbolic exploration of the sublime and mystical dimension beyond the ordinary.
 Her major artistic influences include contemporary art, classical Italian art, Japanese aesthetics, taoism and tantric painting.
 Much of her work has a very contemplative edge and some may even be described as defining a new type of magical realism."

 The work of Christina Burch has been exhibited internationally and is represented by Voltz Clarke in New York and Adler & Co.
 Gallery in San Francicso.
 Her work is held in many private collections, most notably Alberto Mugrabi in New York.
 Special clients include: Swarovski, Bazaar Magazine, and Salvatore Ferragamo.
 In addition to her galleries, her work has recently been on view at the San Francisco Art Market, Art Silicon Valley, The Armory Show, and Artnet.
 Major artistic influences include Contemporary Art, Classical Italian Painting, Japanese Aesthetics, Taoist and Tantric Painting.